michaeljolley/michaeljolley/src/content/blog/2022/how-to-update-notion-cover-image-with-javascript/index.md

 Now that we have the Notion page id, we can move forward to setting up Pipedream.

+## Connect your Notion and Pipedream Accounts

 ## Creating the Pipedream Workflow

+### Creating a Workflow Trigger

+### Updating Your Notion Page

+## In Summary

+Updating the cover image is pretty basic, but the principles learned can be used to **really** extend what you're doing in Notion.
+In future blog posts I'll cover how I use Pipedream with Notion to create daily journals, follow up with old colleagues and friends, and manage ideas for YouTube, Twitch, and blog ideas.